jtcuzick/dockbook/README.md

 📊 Batch Screening Support: Process multiple ligands in parallel and export results for downstream analysis in DataWarrior.

+## How It Works

+- Step 1: Upload receptor and ligand files.
+- Step 2: Ligands are converted into 3D with Open Babel.
+- Step 3: Docking workflow is run (AutoDock Vina or future engines).
+- Step 4: Results are visualized interactively with py3Dmol.

 ## Access

 You can try DockBook directly in your browser here: